-Through parameters A.A1 and A.A2 it is also possible to set the alarms action on control and on alarm outputs (buzzer included).
+With parameters A.A1 and A.A2 it is also possible to set the action of the alarms on the control output and on the alarm outputs (buzzer included).

-This means that, for example, is possible to intervene on the control output directly, by deactivating it in the case there are temperature alarms also on the probes configured as Au (e.g. antifreeze function) or as CD (e.g. dirty condenser function).
+This means that, for example, is possible to act on the control output directly, by deactivating it in the case there are temperature alarms also on the probes configured as Au (e.g. antifreeze function) or as CD (e.g. dirty condenser function).
 Configuring both alarms with reference to the same probe, the instrument also allows to manage pre-alarm signals (for example that do not activate the alarm output and/or the buzzer) and alarm (which instead activate the alarm output and/or the buzzer).